carvajal-boot/AutomationApi/README.md

 This is a automation of one web services

-## Tecnologías
+## Technologies

-Lenguaje: Java
+1. Lenguaje: Java
-Framework: Serenity Rest
+2. Framework: Serenity Rest
-Dependency Orchestrator: Maven
+3. Dependency Orchestrator: Maven
-Runner: JUnit
+4. Runner: JUnit
-Pattern Design: ScreenPlay
+5. Pattern Design: ScreenPlay
-Hamcrest
+6. Hamcrest

 ## Ejecución